Vizsla means searcher or tracker in Hungarian

-- German Shorthaired Pointer: This breed is not quite as well-known as the Weimaraner, but with its streamlined body and slender but powerful legs, this breed is an all-around great hunting dog and athlete.
+- German Shorthaired Pointer: This breed is not quite as well-known as the Weimaraner, but with its streamlined body and slender but powerful legs, this breed is an all-around great hunting dog and athlete like the Vizsla.
 It is characterized by a short and dense undercoat, surrounded by stiff guard hairs, with heavily speckled black, white, or liver colors.
 It also has an upbeat and friendly personality.

 Famous Vizsla Dogs

 While perhaps not quite a household name, the Vizsla has made an impact on the dog show circuit and wider popular culture.
 In 2000, a Vizsla named Chartay became the first dog ever to win AKC championship titles in five different disciplines, including obedience, agility, and hunting.
 Professional basketball player Kevin Love and baseball pitcher Mark Buehrle both owned the Vizsla as well.

 Popular Names for the Vizsla

 If you’re still unsure about what to name your new Vizsla, then you might want to consider some of the following options: